10 Hidden Truths: Is Krav Maga Ineffective?

 Welcome to another instructional and educational article on our Teach to Fight website.
 Today’s topic is going to be covered by certified instructor Holland of Krav Maga.
 So, let’s begin and get to it.
 Also, let’s get ready for the hate because we all know there are going to be haters out there.

 Hello students, how’s it going?
 I hope everyone is doing well.

 Today we are going to cover a pretty controversial topic.
 I can already tell it’s controversial, it’s controversial today, and it’s going to be controversial in this article.

 And that is Krav Maga.
 Effective, ineffective, or somewhere in between.
 Should you train Krav Maga especially if you are a beginner martial artist or should you take Krav Maga if you are a seasoned martial artist?

 This is a question that I got asked so much, like a ridiculously large amount.
-Not only from students who were training martial arts, I think, but also students who I was teaching for executive protection.
-It was always “which martial arts were better?” or “should I train in MMA?” or “should I train in Krav Maga?” or “I heard Krav Maga is pretty crazy”.
+Not only from students who were training in martial arts, I think, but also from students who I was teaching for executive protection.
+It was always “Which martial arts were better?” or “Should I train in MMA?” or “Should I train in Krav Maga?” or “I heard Krav Maga is pretty crazy”.

 Oh, what you’ve trained?
 You’ve trained in traditional martial arts?
 You’ve been training for so many years in Krav Maga.
 You’re “this” instructor in Krav Maga.
 Well, so am I.